krischer/wfs_input_generator/Readme.md

 [![Build Status](https://travis-ci.org/krischer/wfs_input_generator.png?branch=master)](https://travis-ci.org/krischer/wfs_input_generator)

-Seismic waveform solvers are generally written in a high-performance language and require carefully crafted input files to work.
+Seismic waveform solvers are generally written in a high-performance language and are controlled with the help of carefully crafted input files.
 These input files are very solver dependent and have their own quirks.
-This module attempts to create a generic input file generator that hides the actual input files' syntax and is steered with a usable Python API.
+This module attempts to create a generic input file generator that hides the actual input files' syntax and has a usable Python API.

-It is most useful for performing simulations of real earthquakes.
-The module reads the necessary information from several file formats commonly in use in the field.
+From a high-level point of view the solvers require three distinct types of
+input: the sources, the receivers, and the detailed configuration of the solver which includes all the remaining parts like time-stepping, the domain setup, which type of simulation to perform, and many more.

+The `wfs_input_generator` is able to extract the list of sources or seimic events and the list of receivers or seismic stations from various common formats that are readily available.
+It also help with the solver specific configuration, other then the input file formatting, by dividing the configuration values in a (hopefully) small set of required parameters and a larger list of optional ones with sensible default values.

 A main focus of the development is to make it as easy as possible to add support for further waveform solver input file formats.
-This is described later on in more detail.
+This is achieved by employing a system of of simple backends; one for each supported solver.

-The following sketch shows a short overview of what this module does:
+The following sketch shows a short overview of the module's working:

 ![Flow](https://raw.github.com/krischer/wfs_input_generator/master/misc/wfs_input_gen_flow.png)

 ## Dependencies and Installation

-The module is written in 100 % Python and thus only has very minimal dependencies.
+The module is written in pure Python and thus only has very minimal dependencies.
 It currently only works with Python 2.7.x as ObsPy does not yet support Python 3.x.